-No doubt a good percentage of that attributed to the court case involving a trio of constables charged with assault following the takedown of a mistaken suspect in the violent robbery in February of 2016 at B&L Jewellers in St. Thomas.
+No doubt a good percentage of that six-month deficit can be attributed to the court case involving a trio of constables charged with assault following the takedown of a mistaken suspect in the violent robbery in February of 2016 at B&L Jewellers in St. Thomas.

 All three were acquitted in May of this year.